crabtr26/pytemplates/README.md

 ## Description

-A basic template which includes proper package structure with a functioning package installation.
+A basic python package template which includes proper package structure with a functioning package installation.
 The package is built using poetry; metadata and dependency information is stored in the pyproject.toml.
 Includes flake8, pylint, isort, and pytest settings with configurations compatible with the black autoformatter.
 Pylint settings are based on the Google style standards for python and adapted for black compatibility.
 Testing is automated using github workflows, codecov.io, and pre-commit.ci.
 Application deployment is managed using multi-staged docker builds for fast develop/deploy cycles.

 ## Setup